git-tfs/git-tfs/doc/commands/exportmap.md

     Usage: git-tfs exportmap [options]
     where options are:

-        -f=VALUE 	The path to the mapping file -r=VALUE 	The path to the git repository
+        -f=VALUE 	The path to the mapping file

 ## Examples

 ### Create a mapping file from current working directory / git repository

-		git tfs exportmap -f mapping.txt -r .
+		git tfs exportmap -f mapping.txt

+## Use Cases

+Supports migration of Work Items with changesets to the new Git repository.